 The benefits of having our own appraisal panel cannot be overstated, particularly in hot markets where values are difficult to support.

-Our appraisers love working with us too b/c we pay well and b/c our Appraisal Manager is so skilled, reasonable and professional herself.
-As a result, our skilled appraisers tend to be extra-accountable b/c they want to stay in our good graces and on our panel.
+Our appraisers love working with us too because we pay well and because our Appraisal Manager is so skilled, reasonable and professional herself.
+As a result, our skilled appraisers tend to be extra-accountable because they want to stay in our good graces and on our panel.

 WE NEVER WANT APPRAISERS TO PUSH VALUES